O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 * :code:`CMDS`

-  This attribute configures the OPNSense API-commands we need to execute.
+  This attribute configures the OPNsense API-commands we need to execute.

   Note: There is `a current/old and new API-handling <https://github.com/O-X-L/ansible-opnsense/issues/51>`_.